-Implementation of our approach requires the panel of variable Π{it} to be weakly cross-sectionally dependent by Assumption 4.
-Hence, we apply the CD test developed in Pesaran (2004, 2015) to Π{it} in order to assess the strength of cross-sectional dependence (CSD) in real house price changes.
+Our estimation strategy requires real house price changes, Π{it} , to be cross-sectionally weakly dependent by Assumption 4.
+We first apply the CD test developed in Pesaran (2004, 2015) to Π{it} in order to assess the strength of cross-sectional dependence (CSD) in Π{it} .
 The CD statistic turns out to be 1621.22 which is substantially higher than the 1.96 critical value at 5 per cent level.
 With the null hypothesis of weak CSD soundly rejected, we then estimated the exponent of cross-sectional dependence, α , due to Bailey et al. (2016) which measures the degree of cross-sectional dependence of house price changes.
 Values of α close to unity are indicative of strong cross-sectional dependence.
-We obtained $\hat{\alpha} = 1.001(0.03)$, where the standard error of the estimate is given in brackets.
-It is clear that real house price changes, Π{it} , are strongly correlated across MSAs, and before estimating local spill-over effects using the HSAR model, we must first purge the house price inflation series of the common sources of their dependence, as suggested in BHP.
+We obtained $\hat{\alpha} = 1.00$ (0.03), where the standard error of the estimate is given in brackets.
+It is clear that real house price changes, Π{it} , are strongly correlated across MSAs, and before estimating local spill-over effects using the HSAR model, we must first purge Π{it} of the common sources of their dependence, as suggested in BHP.

-Accordingly, we de-seasonalise and de-factor the three variables that we use to estimate the HSAR specifications, and use residuals from OLS regressions of Π{it} , $GPOP{it}$ and $GINC{it}$ on: (i) an intercept, (ii) 3 quarterly dummies and (iii) national, regional and local cross-sectional averages of Π{it} , $GPOP{it}$ and $GINC{it}$ respectively, in line with Yang (2020).16 We denote these de-seasonalised and de-factored variables by π{it} , $gpop{it}$ and $ginc{it}$, respectively.
-The CD statistic for the filtered series, π{it} , is -3.367,
+Accordingly, we de-seasonalise and de-factor the three variables that we use to estimate the HSAR specifications which we denote by π{it} , $gpop{it}$ and $ginc{it}$, respectively.12 The CD statistic for the filtered series, π{it} , is -3.367, which is substantially lower than the value of 1621.22 obtained for the unfiltered